Oklahoma ranks 18th in nation in rate of coronavirus deaths

 Taking population into account, deaths were highest in New York, with 6.3 deaths per 100,000 residents, followed by Louisiana, Washington, New Jersey and Vermont, according to data from the COVID Tracking Project and U.S. Census Bureau estimates of state population from July 2019, the latest available.

 Oklahoma ranked 18th with 0.43 deaths per 100,000 residents.
 (Oklahoma ranks 28th in total population.)
-According to Oklahoma State Department of Health data released Monday, 17 people have died in Oklahoma from the coronavirus.
-Just a week earlier, on March 23, two people were reported to have died.
+According to Oklahoma State Department of Health data released Tuesday, 23 people have died in Oklahoma from the coronavirus.
+On March 23, two people were reported to have died.

 All but two states had reported deaths from COVID-19 as of Monday, COVID Tracking Project data shows.
 Only Hawaii and Wyoming had no deaths.
 New York had the most with 1,218 deaths, followed by New Jersey (198), Washington (195) and Louisiana (185).